Mac Performance

 4. Enter your Mac’s password and then press Enter to clear the DNS cache.

 Step 1.
-Open the Spotlight
+Open Spotlight

 Step 2.
 Search for Terminal in Spotlight

 Step 3.
-Or open Terminal via Utilities
+Alternatively, open Terminal via Utilities

 Whatever the option you choosed to open Terminal, now it’s time to type the command: sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder